ManyokAdum/final_portfolio/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Summary

 Your portfolio website is **fully functional** and ready to use!
-It matches the design and functionality of the reference site at https://my-portfolio-psi-one-13.vercel.app/ with a clean Django implementation.
+It's built with a clean Django implementation.

 **Current Status**: ✅ COMPLETE AND RUNNING